Do you have hiring plan questions? We have answers to common questions from fast-growing companies like yours.

 - Cost of living is the cost of maintaining a certain lifestyle and is based on things like rent, gas, and groceries.

 - Cost of labor is the cost of attaining work-related skills, knowledge, and experience.
-The cost of labor is reflected in market data that you’ll use for compensation benchmarking.
+The cost of labor is reflected in salary data that you’ll use for compensation benchmarking.

 Typically, who is involved with headcount modeling?